opendatalab/PDF-Extract-Kit/docs/en/algorithm/layout_detection.rst

 - img_size: Define the image long edge size; the short edge will be scaled proportionally based on the long edge, with the default long edge being 1024.
 - conf_thres: Define the confidence threshold, detecting only targets above this threshold.
 - iou_thres: Define the IoU threshold, removing targets with an overlap greater than this threshold.
 - model_path: Path to the model weights.
-Use DocLayout-YOLO or YOLO-v10 depends on input model weight.
 - visualize: Whether to visualize the model results; visualized results will be saved in the outputs directory.